 What happens at the end

-The symptoms you might get depend on how your brain tumour develops.
+What happens at the end depends on how your brain tumour develops.
 Talk to your doctor or specialist nurse.
 They know your situation and might be able to give you specific information about what might happen.

 When brain tumours grow very large, the pressure inside your head increases, causing drowsiness.
 At first it might be possible to control this by increasing your steroid dose.
 Eventually the steroids will not be able to reduce the swelling any further.

 Gradually you will need to sleep more and more and it may become more difficult to wake you.
-Eventually most people slip into unconsciousness.
+Eventually, most people slip into unconsciousness.
 You might be unconscious for a few days or weeks before you die.
 During this time you will need nursing care to make you comfortable.

 Choosing where to die